-8. Revenue From Contracts With Customers
+9. Revenue From Contracts With Customers

 On August 1, 2018, the Company partnered with Sandoz in the Promotion Agreement to launch the first-to-file generic of Treprostinil Injection for the treatment of patients with PAH.
-Under the Promotion Agreement, the Company provides certain promotional and nonpromotional activities on an exclusive basis for the product in the United States of America for the treatment of PAH.
-In addition, the Company paid Sandoz \$20 million at the inception of the Promotion Agreement, in consideration for the right to conduct the promotional and nonpromotional activities for the product.
-In exchange for its services, the Company is entitled to receive a portion of net profits, as defined within the Promotion Agreement, based on specified profit levels associated with the product.
-See Note 2 for Revenue Recognition accounting policy.
+Under the Promotion Agreement, the Company provides certain promotional and nonpromotional activities on an exclusive basis for the product in the United States of America

 In accordance with the Promotion Agreement, Liquidia PAH receives consideration from Sandoz in the form of a share of Net Profits for the promotional activities it performs.
 The share of Net Profits received is subject to adjustments from Sandoz for items such as distributor chargebacks, rebates, inventory returns, inventory write-offs and other adjustments (the "Net Profits Adjustment").
 The Company expects to refund certain amounts to Sandoz through a reduction of the cash received from future Net Profits generated under the Promotion Agreement.
-As of March 31, 2022, a \$0.5 million refund liability is offset against accounts receivable from Sandoz.
+As of June 30, 2022, a \$0.5 million refund liability is offset against accounts receivable from Sandoz.

-The Company derived approximately 98% of its revenue from the Promotion Agreement during the three months ended March 31, 2022.
+The Company derived approximately 98% and all of its revenue from the Promotion Agreement during three and six months ended June 30, 2022, respectively.